 Thermal comfort, in the majority of times, is considered a rather subjective concept given that all individuals have, to an extent, a distinct reaction to the thermal environment.
-Provided that even smaller fluctuations in the air temperature are directly perceived by humans, it is taken for granted that occupants will eventually proceed to specific actions (i.e., adjust the setpoint temperatures in the thermostats, open/close windows) in order to maintain the air temperature according to their preferences.
+Provided that even smaller fluctuations in the air temperature are directly perceived by humans, who will eventually proceed to specific actions (i.e., adjust the setpoint temperatures in the thermostats, open/close windows) to maintain the air temperature according to their preferences.
 Automatically, it can be inferred that occupants' previous behaviour, imprinted on historic data, constitutes an indication on the preferred boundaries.
 These alternative boundaries are extracted from the personalised comfort profiling engine which is applied on preceding data to deliver upper and bottom air temperature limits per timestamp for the course of a day.
-If that's not feasible, the boundary from ASHRAE 55:2017 will be considered.
+If boundaries calculation is not feasible with historical data, the boundary from ASHRAE 55:2017 is considered.